muratk5n/thirdwave/en/README.md

 ---

 OPEC oil production below.
 The supply just isn't there..
 No wonder prices are high.
-At peak it was around 32 million barrels per day, now it's at 29 mil.
+At peak production was around 32 million barrels per day, now it's at 29 mil.

 [[-]](2019/05/energstats.html#opec)